ddmitov/perl-executing-browser/README.md

 ## Design Objectives

 * **1. Fast and easy GUI for local scripts:**
-    use HTML, CSS and JavaScript to craft and deploy rapidly beautiful interfaces for custom Perl 5 scripts;
+    use HTML, CSS and JavaScript to craft and deploy rapidly beautiful Perl 5 desktop applications;

 * **2. Zero installation when needed:**
     put together your Perl 5 scripts and modules and even your version of Perl 5 with a copy of PEB and its Qt libraries and run your applications from every folder, even from USB sticks;

 * **3. Cross-platform availability:**
-    use it on every platform, where Perl 5 and Qt are available;
+    use it on every platform, where Perl 5, Qt and QtWebKit are available;

 * **4. User-space solution:**
     no daemons or services are installed or started, no privileged ports are opened, no firewall notifications should be triggered and no need for administrative privileges to run the program.